...

 Syrian Civil War Children Photography Project

 Amir’s Syrian civil war children photography project articulates the photographer’s commitment to addressing the plight of children.
-This is evident in his activities in Tehran where he is deeply engaged with the life of children, especially those affected by social and political processes.
+Through his ongoing photography project, Jabbari not only documents the physical destruction of Syria but also highlights the emotional and psychological impact of the war on its youngest victims.
+His commitment to these children is evident in his work in Tehran, where he is deeply involved in art therapy for children affected by social and political challenges.
 He volunteers as an art therapist with the association of Children with Cerebral Palsy & Autism.

 A self-educated photographer, Amir Kabir Jabbari dropped out of the university to pursue his passion for photography in 2012.
 A restless photographer with a passion to explore new and innovative ideas, Amir has been working on various genres of photography and videography for the past six years.
 For his work, Amir has won several awards and recognition.
 His work has received the runner-up prize in the Oxford COMPAS photo competition 2016: New Horizons held by Oxford University.
 Additionally, he has received the Special Motion Award – ChepCut film festival (London) in 2016 and was awarded at the Art Week in Istanbul Technical University in 2015.
 His Short film, Kobani 15, has won the “Lorenzo ilMagnifico” in Florence Biennale.